mgoltzsche/highfipi/README.md

 You could make a server run on another Raspberry Pi or on your workstation or laptop.
 [This example](https://gist.github.com/mgoltzsche/8a08cd11c5d1dad76096a5d139322446) shows how you can make pulseaudio stream into snapcast, allowing you to select "Snapcast" as a virtual device within pulseaudio's `pavucontrol` GUI in order to play audio from your machine on all connected snapcast clients / speakers synchronously.
-_(However the audio is not in sync with a locally playing video unfortunately.)_
+_(However the audio is not in sync with locally playing video unfortunately.)_